Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

 An effective ILM platform should:

 Why It Matters: As cyber threats are now targeting overlooked vectors like machine accounts, it is essential to apply lifecycle governance to these non-human identities.
-Orphaned service accounts, hard coded credentials, and non-expiring access tokens are common funnel points during security breaches.
-Managing non-human identities in ILM not only closes access gaps but assures audit readiness and operational integrity across automated processes.
+Orphaned service accounts, hard-coded credentials, and non-expiring access tokens are common funnel points during security breaches.
+Managing non-human identities in ILM not only closes access gaps but also assures audit readiness and operational integrity across automated processes.

 Benefits of Effective Identity Lifecycle Management

-• Enhanced Security Posture: Recognizing that we grant any access right by need to know / time not to exceed, ILM really limits our organization's attack surface.
+• Enhanced Security Posture: By enforcing need-to-know and time-bound access through Identity Lifecycle Management (ILM), the organization significantly reduces its attack surface.
 ILM limits access sprawl by strictly enforcing policies that expand or revoke access rights when users move through multiple roles or exit the organization.
 This greatly minimizes the likelihood of misuse or unauthorized access on the inside or outside.

-• Saved on Employee Experience: Smooth access leads to smooth workflows.
-Our roles have access at the right time, and no employee will waste time waiting on overly complicated approvals, or delay steps that bottleneck workflows.
-Pre-defined access policies are attached to roles, so users get what they need, without wasting more time and emails on additional requests or approvals.
+• Improved Employee Experience: Smooth access leads to smooth workflows.
+Users receive appropriate access at the right time, and no employee will waste time waiting on overly complicated approvals or delay steps that bottleneck workflows.
+Pre-defined access policies are attached to roles, so users get what they need without wasting more time and emails on additional requests or approvals.
 This gets and keeps trust in the IT function, along with more employee satisfaction and productivity.

 Best Practices for Implementing ILM